seh-GAH-toh/Pumpkin-Website/docs/config/logging.md

 :::

 #### `timestamp`: Boolean
-Whether to print the timestamp in the meessage or not.
+Whether to print the timestamp in the message or not.

 :::code-group
 ```toml [features.toml] {3}